-Not only did you help revive the Society of Wood Engravers (SWE) in the 1980s, you have been organising the annual exhibition for 40 years!
+Not only did you help revive the Society of Wood Engravers (SWE) in the 1980s, you have been organising the annual exhibition for over 40 years!
 The SWE has taken an annual slot at Bankside Gallery for 20 years, was this part of a long-term plan?

 "I had no long-term plan.
 Survival of the SWE has always been rather precarious and we lurched from year to year hoping to continue.

 "I had been passionately involved with the SWE and RE for many years as Hon.Sec. of both and wanted to bring my two great passions together.
 By 2000, the SWE was beginning to be financially viable and although we made a loss overall, it was important to see the wood engravings in such a prestigious venue.
 I remember at the first PV, Anita Klein who was President at the time and had a lovely woodcut in the show, commenting that “The RE exhibitions should look this good.”
 That then started a debate in the RE about consistent framing."